asharirfan/website-file-changes-monitor/readme.txt

 == Screenshots ==

-1. The main screen where all the newly added files, modified and deleted files are reported.
+1. The main inteface where the identified added, modified and deleted files are reported.
 2. The plugin's exclusive smart technology alerts you when the file changes are due because of a WordPress core, plugin or theme install, update or uninstallation.
-3. It is very easy to configure every aspect of the scan.
-User friendly WordPress like UI, so there is no learning curve involved.
+3. The first time you install the plugin you can run an instant scan.
+4. When the plugin has all the file signatures (after the first scan) it will alert you of any file changes.
+5. An instant email is automatically sent to the site admin when file or site admin changes are detected.

 == Changelog ==